-Without mussels in the food chain starfish wouldn't have enough food to survive.
-If the starfish started to die out this would also affect the amount of food available to the crab.
-So we can see that each creature in the food chain is
+Without mussels in the food chain, sea star wouldn't have enough food to survive.
+If the sea star started to die out, this would also affect the amount of food available to the crab.
+So we can see that each creature in the food chain is crucial to the survival of the whole ecosystem.